AMS sparks bidding war for Osram, shines spotlight on auto business

 AMS said it sees Osram's digital division - part of Osram's attempt to become a high-tech group - as non-core, adding that it would seek "the best owner" for the division.

-(Reporting by Kirsti Knolle, Francois Murphy in VIENNA, Alexander Huebner in MUNICH and Kanishka Singh in BENGALURU; Editing by Bill Rigby, Georgina Prodhan, Kirsten Donovan)
+(Reporting by Kirsti Knolle, Francois Murphy in VIENNA, Alexander Huebner and Joern Poltz in MUNICH and Kanishka Singh in BENGALURU; Additional reporting by Tom Sims; Editing by Bill Rigby, Georgina Prodhan, Kirsten Donovan)